COCAedu Arts Integration Model

 Arts integration incorporates the arts throughout the learning process by infusing some form of art—such as theatre, music, dance, drawing, poetry, or other expression of creativity—into the core curriculum.
 It is experiential in nature and encourages “learning by doing.”

 Using arts and community resources to expand the ways teachers teach and students learn has been proven to achieve measurable results.
 Arts integration also helps develop the whole child, ensuring a well-rounded education.

 Integrating arts and cultural programs throughout the learning process is in addition to—not a substitution for—fine arts classes.
 COCAedu strongly supports classes devoted exclusively to instruction in art and music, in addition to having a full range of the arts as part of the learning experience in all subject areas.

 Arts Integration Programming

-- STEM to STEAM: Campus values arts integration within the STEM setting and partners classroom science teachers with COCA teaching artists for multi-week residencies.
+School values arts integration within the STEM setting and partners classroom science teachers with COCA teaching artists for multi-week residencies.

-- Arts Integration Residency: Campus values arts integration within the general education classroom.
+School values arts integration within the general education classroom.
 COCA teaching artists partner with classroom teachers to engage in a multi-week interdisciplinary unit.

-Today, COCAedu has built upon the rich history of the program formerly known as Interchange, and provides collaborative arts integration residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.
+Today, COCAedu has built upon the rich history of the program formerly known as Interchange, and provides collaborative arts integration residencies that partner teaching artists from local arts and community organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.